Meowhal/osu-ahr/README.md

 ## Voting for abort the match
 If the game starts and the message "waiting for players" is displayed and the game cannot proceed, the game may be aborted by voting with `!abort`.
-If the abort is approved when no one has cleared the map, the host will not be changed.
-Please resume the game as is.
+If the abort is approved but the map has not been played, the host will not be changed.
 If the map is changed through the console, the host will be rotated.
-If someone has cleared the map, the game will behave as if it had ended normally.
+If a player has finished the map, the game will behave as if it had ended normally.

 ## Closing the lobby
 Lobbies created with `!mp make` will continue to exist until a certain amount of time has passed, even if there are no more players.
 Since this is a long time, and may cause problems for other users, the lobby will be automatically be closed if no one is in it for a certain period of time.
-If `close now` is issued in the console, the `!mp close` command will be issued and the lobby will be closed immediately.
+If `close now` is issued in the console, the `!mp close` command will be sent and the lobby will be closed immediately.
 If a number of seconds is specified as an argument, such as `close 30`, the lobby will wait until a password is set and for everyone to leave, then the lobby will close after the specified number of seconds has passed.
 If `close` is issued, the lobby will be closed after the password is set and everyone has left.